GWR01

 "A God of Past Glories"

-The title term cisterns comes from God through Jeremiah the prophet, He states, "my people have committed two evils, they have forsaken me the fountain of living waters and they have hewed for themselves cisterns which do not hold water" Jeremiah 2:13).
-What meaning does that have for us in relation to the question of religion and its detriments?
-Viewed in a shallow way, we may think the prophet is giving a discourse on the best kind of water supply to have, flowing wells versus stored water; but it goes deeper than that.
-Speaking figuratively, God expresses this: the worst thing which people calling themselves God's people can do is to forsake the fellowship and intimate closeness of God's immediate presence.
+The title cisterns comes from God through Jeremiah the prophet, He states, "my people have committed two evils, they have forsaken me the fountain of living waters and they have hewed for themselves cisterns which do not hold water" Jeremiah 2:13).
+What kind of meaning does this have for us in relation to religious detriments?
+Viewed in a shallow way, we may think the prophet is giving a discourse on the best kind of water supply to have, flowing wells versus stored water; but it has deeper meaning.
+Speaking figuratively, God expresses that the worst thing which God's people can do is to forsake the fellowship and intimate closeness of God's presence.
 God declares that He is the fountain of living waters.
-To exchange that intimacy with something totally stagnant, without freshness, movement, life and vitality is a grave mistake.
+To exchange that intimacy with something a memory of another time, without freshness and vitality of God's presence is a grave mistake.

 God has always desired to close the gap between himself and the human family upon the earth.
-The story of how God has dealt with this, makes up the scope and substance of scripture -- the Bible.
-In a certain place it is written that God was at work in Jesus Christ, reconciling the world to himself.(2 Corinthians 5:19) There remains another side of the equation regarding the matter of knowing God; the fact that there is a spiritual power and authority resisting God's program.
-This resistance is unseen, but none the less potent in its effects.
-Just as God uses human resources and requires "a yielded vessel" to minister His grace to others; so also does our adversary with his own hierarchy of minions.
-The adversary, Satan, is a spirit being who also works in supernatural powers.
-God's adversary has an agenda which long established of old.
-His agenda is not for the good of humanity!
-This adversary is a killer and a lying deceiver.
+The story of how God addresses this purpose becomes the substance of scripture -- the Bible.
+It is written that God was at work in Jesus Christ, reconciling the world to himself.(2 Corinthians 5:19) There remains another side of the equation regarding the matter of knowing God; the fact that there is a spiritual power and authority resisting God's program.
+This resistance is unseen, but remains potent in its effects.
+Just as God uses human resources and requires "a yielded vessel" to minister His grace to others; so also does our adversary with his own spiritual hierarchy.
+The adversary, Satan, is a spirit being who also displays supernatural powers.
+God's adversary has a long established agenda.
+His agenda is never beneficial to humanity!
+Out adversary is a killer and a lying deceiver.
 As an enemy of God, there is no good in him.
 He is the king of all rebellion and rules over a dominion of unseen spiritual beings who follow his orders.
 Just as an earthly army has a chain of command, with a strict protocol of duties and responsibilities for every layer of authority; so is it with these spiritual armies.
 I remember taking an undergraduate course in college in anthropology.
 I liked the class.
 It was about all the divergent cultures in the world, how they lived and how cultures and societies were unique to their in their own environments.

 NEXT CHAPTER